pynchia/dmo-test/README.md

     b) Adapt the implementation to calculate the number of steps for each m ∈ [1, 10000].
     d) Print the number of steps for each m ∈ [1, 10000] as diagram.`

-Point a) is covered by specific tests and by the code that relies on it.
+Point a) is covered by specific tests and by the code that relies on it

     a) Implement a program to calculate the number of steps to reach 1 the first time for any given m ∈ N .

 Point c), i.e.

     c) Try to improve the implementation to calculate the steps as fast as possbile.

 is covered implicitly by the use of [memoization](https://en.wikipedia.org/wiki/Memoization)

-Of course the set of values for m could in principle be split into chunks and assigned to several processes.
+Of course the set of values for `m` could in principle be split into chunks and assigned to several processes.

 For that purpose python's `multiprocessing` module would be a good candidate.